goharbor/website/docs/install-config/configure-yml-file.md

 ## Configuring a Storage Backend {#backend}

 By default Harbor uses local storage for the registry, but you can optionally configure the `storage_service` setting so that Harbor uses external storage.
-For information about how to configure the storage backend of a registry for different storage providers, see the [Registry Configuration Reference](https://docs.docker.com/registry/configuration/#storage) in the Docker documentation.
+For information about how to configure the storage backend of a registry for different storage providers, see the [Distribution Configuration Reference](https://distribution.github.io/distribution/about/configuration/) in the Distribution Registry (previously Docker Registry) documentation.
 For example, if you use Openstack Swift as your storage backend, the parameters might resemble the following:

 ``` yaml
 storage_service: